aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/eda-cv-tasks.md

 Guiding Questions -
 1. How many instances of each classes are there?
-1. Bounding Box - what is Width and Height Distribution overall and per class?
+1. Bounding Box - what is width and height distribution overall and per class?
 1. Bounding Box - what is the overall size (W*H) overall and per class?
 1. Bounding Box - What are the top few Width/Height combination?
 This can be found using clustering methods.
 1. Segmentation - what is distribution of the mask pixel counts overall and per class?